Air Quality

 Air pollution is the biggest environmental risk to health.
 It affects us all.
 It has negative effects on health throughout the life course, from pre-birth to old age.

-• Short term: exacerbations in respiratory conditions (e.g. asthma and chronic obstructive pulmonary disease – COPD)
+• Short term effects include exacerbations in respiratory conditions (e.g. asthma and chronic obstructive pulmonary disease – COPD)

-• Long term: respiratory, cardiovascular disease, cancer, foetal development, depression, dementia, diabetes
+• Long term effects include respiratory disease, cardiovascular disease, lung cancer, foetal development, depression, dementia, diabetes

 Health Inequalities